ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] BLE – Battery Client.rst

 On the first Ameba board, upload the BLEBatteryService example code and let it run.

-For the second Ameba board, open the example “Files” -> “Examples” -> “AmebaBLE” -> “BLEBatteryClient”.
+For the second Ameba board, open the example "Files" -> "Examples" -> "AmebaBLE" -> "BLEBatteryClient".

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_BLE_Battery_Client/image1.png
    :alt: 2